FraunhoferIOSB/AASPortal/README.md

 ## Usage

+The easiest way to run AASPortal locally, is using the latest "all in one" image from Dockerhub:

+`docker run -p 80:80 fraunhoferiosb/aasportal_aio`

+The go to http://localhost/ in your browser and enjoy.

 ### Setup Visual Studio Code
 The preferred development environment is Visual Studio Code.
 Clone *AASPortal*'s GIT repository.
 Open aasportal in Visual Studio Code.
 In a terminal window execute the the following commands: